 About the Artist

-Monica has built a career that blends fine art, public art, illustration, performance and design.
-Her aesthetic is vibrant in nature and communicates the energy of the soul.
+Monica Rose Kelly has been running her studio in New Orleans for over a decade.
+Her practice intersects the fields of fine art, public art, murals, illustration, and design.
+Monica’s work is vibrant in nature and communicates the energy of the soul.
 Her unique style was influenced by growing up around hip hop and graffiti, as well as traveling around the world and discovering the great works of the Impressionist painters, as well as the Art Nouveau and Art Deco architectural movements.
-She is also inspired by the spiritual archetypes of the Divine Feminine.
+She is also inspired by the spiritual archetypes of the Divine Feminine, as made evident through the journeys of the strong women in her life.
 Her love for music and dance is channeled into each work with joyful gesture and motion, reflecting the joie de vivre, rhythms, and tropical color palettes of New Orleans.
 Her studies in herbalism and work as a flower essence practitioner have infused a love of botany and healing into her subject matter, as she often uses flowers and plants as symbols representing different emotional archetypes.

 Monica is passionate about visual storytelling in public spaces, as a modality to preserve histories and create a sense of pride in place.
 In 2019, she completed a large public art installation for the City of New Orleans along with collaborator Nik Richard, titled “The Spirit of Lower Mid City”.
 This art walk serves as a commemorative anchor for visitors to learn about the community that once stood in the footprint of University Medical Center.